debug601/bug_report/vendors/campcodes.com/online-job-search-system/SQLi-10.md

-# Online Fire Reporting System v1.0  has SQL injection
+# Complete Online Job Search System v1.0 has SQL injection

 The password for the backend login account is: admin/admin